 Innofactor complies with the EU Market Abuse Regulation (MAR), rules and guidelines of the Financial Supervisory Authority, and the Helsinki Stock Exchange's insider guidelines for listed companies.

-Innofactor maintains an insider list, as required by the MAR, of those company executives who are required to inform the company and the Financial Supervisory Authority of their transactions involving company's financial instruments.
+Innofactor maintains a list, as required by the MAR, of persons discharging managerial responsibilities (managers) and their closely associated persons.
+These are required to inform the company and the Financial Supervisory Authority of their transactions involving company's financial instruments.

-The company's insider list includes the members of the Board of Directors, the Managing Director and the members of the Executive Board of Innofactor Plc.
-According to the MAR, those closely related to the above-mentioned persons are also included in the insider list.
+At Innofactor the members of the Board of Directors, the Managing Director and the members of the Executive Board of Innofactor Plc are considered managers in accordance with MAR.

-Executives with a duty to disclose may not trade in the company's financial instruments during the 30-day closed window prior to the publication of the company's interim reports or financial statement releases, nor during insider projects.
+Managers may not trade in the company's financial instruments during a 30-day closed window prior to the publication of the company's interim reports or financial statement releases, nor during insider projects.

 The company maintains insider lists regarding all project-specific or event-specific insider information.
 The persons listed in the insider list may not trade in the company's securities for the duration of the project in question.